bottler/iisignature/src/VS/README.md

 which contains a few example projects.
 Nothing here affects the iisignature addin itself.
 Building this solution should not produce any files outside this directory, and nothing outside this directory refers to anything inside this directory.
+The output directory of all these projects is the try project's one.

 The buildso project
 -------------------